Hildaware/ConsoleBags/README.md

 - Moving item from bank > bag... bank doesn't refresh (May be fixed?)
 - Equipping bag update?
 - Can't use scrolls?
-- Selecting a tab with the mouse and then using keybinds tabs from the original location
 - Default bag location is not good

 Tech Debt TODOS: